jilvin/henosis/README.md

 https://jilvin.github.io/henosis/

 ## Usage
-Remove or comment margin style definition from henosis.css if Bootstrap is used.
+Note: Remove or comment margin style definition from henosis.css if Bootstrap is used.

+Initialization

 henosisInit(displayNowParameter, possibleContainersParameter, containerRotationModeParameter);

-1) displayNowParameter
+* displayNowParameter

-Set the initial displayNow container.
+  * Set the initial displayNow container.

-Values: INTEGER.
+  * Values: INTEGER.

-2) possibleContainersParameter
+* possibleContainersParameter

-Set the number of containers you would like to have in the website.
+  * Set the number of containers you would like to have in the website.

-Values: INTEGER.
+  * Values: INTEGER.

-3) containerRotationModeParameter
+* containerRotationModeParameter

-Set the mode of operation for container rotation below.
+  * Set the mode of operation for container rotation below.

-Values: "display", "visibility";
+  * Values: "display", "visibility";

+Do not forget to call this function.
+Else henosis won't work.

 ## Contribution
 Contributions and suggestions are always welcome.